Our goal is to share information and products that are truly helpful to renters.

 In order to qualify for a mortgage, there are a number of boxes you need to check, and those boxes vary a bit depending on the kind of mortgage you’re looking for.
 Read on to find out what you need to know to prepare yourself for qualifying for a home mortgage.

 Most borrowers will end up pursuing a standard loan from a bank or credit union.
 Other loans (detailed below.
-Stay tuned!) have certain qualifications that must be met (military service, rural locations, etc. — more on those to follow), so a standard loan is the type of loan that applies to most borrowers and is the kind that most lenders offer.
+Stay tuned!) have certain qualifications that must be met (military service, rural locations, etc.), so a standard loan is the type of loan that applies to most borrowers and is the kind that most lenders offer.

-- A job: You’ll need to show proof that you have some kind of regular income.
+- A job: You’ll need to show proof that you have a regular income.
 Generally, this means demonstrating that you are, indeed, bringing in money every month, which you’ll then use to pay off the loan.
 Certain specific types of loans have particular income ranges attached to them, but, generally, it’s up to your lender to figure out if you’re raking in enough dough.

 - Your debt-to-income ratio: This is a number (usually expressed as a percentage) that indicates the relationship between the money you make and the money you owe.
 If you have lots of debt (car payments, credit cards), you can be okay if you have substantial income, but if you don’t, you’ll want to keep your monthly debt down.

 Alan Rosenbaum, founder, GuardHill Financial, emphasizes several of these points.
-“Some of the most important factors that lenders analyze when ones apply to qualify for a mortgage include: income, employment history, and credit score,” he says.
+“Some of the most important factors that lenders analyze when ones apply to qualify for a mortgage include income, employment history, and credit score,” he says.
 “Lenders prefer to see a steady income and employment history, and a good credit score.”
-He notes that the current coronavirus pandemic has had an impact on the market.
-“Right now, many big banks and other lending institutions are experiencing delays, which may set the borrower back in their financing journey,” he says.

 - Check your own info: Take a look at your credit report to make sure it’s up-to-date and free from errors.
 Give it a once over and, if you spot any errors, take some time to sew those up before you start your application.